Ajanif/ajanif.github.io/index.md

-## Selected projects in data science, machine learning and NLP
+## Selected projects in applied economics, data analysis and public policy

 ---